YuetingH/YuetingH/README.md

 # Hi there 👋

 My name is Yueting Han.
 I am currently an MSc student from [MathSys CDT](https://warwick.ac.uk/fac/sci/mathsys/) at University of Warwick.
 My main research interest is network modelling.
-During this process, I pay particular attention to its visualization.
+During my research, I pay particular attention to its visualization.

 &nbsp;